M-Ravenmoore/dragons-kitchen/README.md

 * version--0.2.0 10-10-2020 16:55 PST Home page has some basic content and a working slideshow with place holder images.
 * version--0.2.1 10-10-2020 21:45 PST the web app can now store user informations and retrive user infromation from the database. user funtionality still in progress.
 * version--0.3.0 10-11-2020 17:15 PST The web app now more securely deals with user auth via Auth0, interface and account see more below.
+* version--0.4.1 10-11-2020 22:00 PST TDK now has error catching, and can get back a list of recipes from the api and display them.

 ## Project Scope